Roasted Chicken with Cauliflower & Turnips

 - Spread cauliflower and turnips out onto a sheet pan and cover tightly with foil.
 Start by steaming vegetables for 8 minutes on the top rack.

 - Take veggies out of the oven and turn oven down to 450F (232C) degrees.
 Remove foil and divide veggies between two sheet pans.
 You want to make sure they’re not crowded so they roast and caramelize correctly.
-Divide chickpeas across the two sheet pans and toss veggies and chickpeas with cooking oil.
-Roast for 15 minutes.
+Toss veggies with second part of cooking oil.

 - While veggies are roasting, make chimichurri sauce (this makes enough for two nights).
 In a blender or a food processor, combine cilantro, garlic, shallot, capers, red wine vinegar, lime juice, salt, and oil.
 Add more oil if it’s too thick.
 Season to taste with salt or more lime juice.
 Reserve 1/3 cup (79 ml) (enough for 4 servings; adjust accordingly for a different serving size) for tomorrow night’s dinner.
 (This can also be done up to 5 days ahead)

-- Right when veggies come out of the oven, toss with panko and first part of chimichurri (make sure you’ve set aside tomorrow night’s portion - about 1/3 cup (79 ml)).
-Finish with lemon juice, taste, and season to taste with salt and pepper if needed.
+- When chicken and veggies are done, remove chicken and toss with first part of chimichurri (make sure you’ve set aside tomorrow night’s portion - about 1/3 cup (or 79ml)).
+Finish with lemon juice and season to taste with salt and pepper.

-- Enjoy roasted veggies and chickpeas with remainder of the chimichurri and rice.
+- Enjoy chicken with remainder of the chimichurri and veggies on the side.

 This sauce was AMAZING, I used apple cider vinegar and no shallots or capers.
 I also used this sauce on chicken tenders rather than thighs, I marinaded it for about an hour and then grilled them for about 8 minutes on med-high heat.
 BEST grilled chicken I've ever made!!!!0 Helpful